 A big portion of my spending each month goes on the following three Chase credit card accounts.
 I frequently use these cards because they give me the opportunity to earn more points in different spending categories.
 Then I can transfer all the points to one card and get up to 50% more value when I use the them to book travel through Chase’s Ultimate Rewards portal.

-- Chase Freedom: I’ve had the Chase Freedom credit card for many years.
-I remain a fan of the card, which has no annual fee, because each quarter it offers me a 5X bonus category to get more value from my spending (up to $1,500).
+- Chase Freedom® Flex: Before it rebranded as the Chase Freedom Flex, I had the original version, the Chase Freedom credit card, for many years.
+Still, to this day, I remain a fan of the card, which has no annual fee, because each quarter it offers me a 5X bonus category to get more value from my spending (up to $1,500).
 Currently, I’m using the card to get 5% cash back when I shop at department stores, with PayPal, or using Chase Pay.
-However, the card only earns 1% cash back on everything else.
+However, the card only earns 1.5% cash back on everything else.
 So I leave it in my wallet for any purchases outside of the current bonus categories.

 Ultimately, it’s not about how many cards you have, it’s all about how you manage the accounts that show up on your credit report.